-The president of Hope College, John Knapp, tells a story about two friends, a giraffe and a rhinoceros.
+A former president of Hope College, Dr. John Knapp, tells a story about two friends, a giraffe and a rhinoceros.
 The giraffe built a new house She loved the high, narrow doorways, the top-of-the-wall windows, and other features that made it the best house ever.
 She was excited to show it off to the rhino, and set a date to have him over.

-Dr. Knapp’s point, of course, is that every institution is built and shaped according to a set of implicit assumptions about the people who will be part of it.
+Dr. Knapp’s point, of course, is that every institution is built and shaped according to a set of assumptions about the people who will inhabit it.
 Formal regulations and informal practices–both the visible and invisible culture of the place–will work better for some than for others.
-To the extent that the organization has been racially, ethnically, or culturally segregated, it was, no doubt, built to fit people from a particular slice of the population.
+To the extent that the organization has been racially, ethnically, or culturally segregated, it was designed for people from a particular slice of the population.
 People from other slices may not fit very well.
 They may not thrive.
-They may even have a hard time getting in.
+They may well have a hard time even getting in.

-There are ways to address these issues productively, ways to make things work well for a broader range of people.
+We begin the work of making a difference, then, by realizing that if racism was created, then anti-racism can be created, too.
+There are ways to dismantle racism productively, ways to make things work well for a broader range of people.
 It doesn’t have to be a zero-sum game.
-Thoughtful analysis and creative thinking can help an organization improve performance and become more inclusive at the same time.
+Thoughtful analysis, creative thinking, and a strong commitment to justice can help an organization–and even the nation as a whole–improve performance and become more inclusive at the same time.

 We can welcome symbolic victories along the way, but we have to stop confusing symbolic victories with actual progress.
 As I write this, the federal government has just made Juneteenth a national holiday.
 Sounds like a good idea to me.
 But literally hundreds of people in congress voted for it who have opposed any and all reasonable efforts to turn the government and the nation against racism, to remodel our institutions, and make a real difference.
 That kind of brazen hypocrisy is made possible when we allow people to add a little veneer across the top instead of re-working the foundation underneath.